Written By: Maria Farah

 Photo BY: Getty Images

 SZA, on the other hand, was styled in red from head to toe, with an eye catching “Crybaby” spelt on the back of her jacket.
-Like Kendrick, “Crybaby” references a song from SZA’s most recent album, Lana, which was also peeping out in the front of her jacket.
+Like Kendrick, “Crybaby” references a song from SZA’s most recent album, Lana, which was also seen peeping out on the front of her jacket.
 SZA’s and Kendrick’s clothing this halftime show subtly communicated their brand, their music, and their style, essentially repping what defines their careers the most through custom patches and emblems.

 Photo By: BornXRaised